lizziepratt/lizziepratt.github.io/_pages/research.md

 title: "Research"
 permalink: /research/
 path: /research/
-date: 2023-2-25
+date: 2025-12-12
 last_modified_at: 2025-11-22
 excerpt: "My papers and talks"
 # classes: wide
 image:
 ---
 I am broadly interested in combinatorial algebraic geometry.
-Most of my work is in positive geometry, an emerging field of math originating from computations in scattering amplitudes.
+Most of my work is in positive geometry, which studies semi-algebraic subsets of real algebraic varieties defined by natural positivity conditions.
+The Ur-example is the positive Grassmannian, and other examples include polytopes, the moduli space of points on a line, and positive parts of many homogeneous spaces.
+This is a relatively new field of math inspired by computations in scattering amplitudes.

 Click on the triangle by each paper for a summary.

-## Papers:
+## Papers

 <details>
 <summary>Avoidance Loci of Real Projective Varieties (<a href ="https://arxiv.org/abs/2511.15888">preprint</a>, with Ada Wang)</summary>